How to Improve Mental Health: Top Tips for Workplace Wellbeing

 Though expecting your employees to consistently work overtime may produce short-term gain, in the long term, it can increase workplace turnover and decrease employee wellbeing.
 By encouraging your team to take regular breaks and holidays, the time that they spend at their desk will be significantly more productive.

 One of the main methods is relaxing your office hours when necessary.
-The opportunity for remote working presents your employees with one simple message, "I trust you".
-Life is full of surprises, from cars breaking down to family emergencies, so give your team one last thing to worry about through a flexible working policy.
+The opportunity for remote working presents your employees with one simple message: "I trust you".
+Life is full of surprises, from cars breaking down to family emergencies, so give your team one less thing to worry about through a flexible working policy.

 Tip 2: Workplace Support

-Mental health initiatives in the workplace can drastically improve your employee's wellbeing.
+Mental health initiatives in the workplace can drastically improve your employees' wellbeing and workplace culture.
 Healthy snacks, yoga classes and mindfulness training are just some of the positive workshops that you can provide, specifically designed to increase mental wellbeing.
 As some employees may not have access to such outlets, you will be not just encouraging but giving members of your team a chance to improve their emotional and physical health.

 An external influence can enlighten a new, united perspective within your workplace.
 Our speakers are experts in mental health and productivity, armed with strategies for employee wellbeing.
-They can make a visible difference in your team.
+Below, our author, Sophia Hayes, has collated her exclusive selection of the top mental health speakers to hire, based on vetted client feedback from 325 mental health-themed events between 2022 and 2025:

 Samantha Clarke has dedicated her life to workplace culture, happiness and business.
 Through her podcast and multiple publications, she is redefining the standard for business owners and their employee's mental health.
 When booked for events, she can connect with managers and employees alike, striking a common appreciation for wellbeing.
 From managing stress to solving workplace tension, Samantha holds the key to positive mental health.